What is Virtual Currency?

 Advantages of Virtual Currencies

 The major advantage of virtual currencies is convenience.
-Payments with virtual currencies are fast and easy due to its network-based nature.
+Payments with virtual currencies are fast and easy due to their network-based nature.
 The use of virtual currencies is especially convenient in international transactions.

 Additionally, decentralization also avoids intermediaries.
 It lowers transaction costs and avoids the security failure of the central administrator.